 The price of electric cars is dropping as well, due to technical improvements in the costs of the batteries needed to run them.
 In fact, experts predict they’ll be cheaper to own than traditional vehicles by 2022.

 The home is one of the biggest energy users, but new technologies are helping to change that.
-Devices like smart thermostats and motion-activated lighting make it easier to only use power when you really need it, which saves both money and energy.
+Devices like smart thermostats or smart AC controllers and motion-activated lighting make it easier to only use power when you really need it, which saves both money and energy.
 These gadgets can be used in both the private home and in businesses, and they have the potential to reduce our energy usage significantly.

 While technology and the environment might seem like two completely different areas, nature and our most high-tech devices are more interconnected than we may think.